rainboat2/redbase/README.md

 ## Dependencies

-This project depend on googletest and readline. you can install it by running the following command.
+This project depend on googletest and readline. you can install them by running the following command.

 ### macOS